tbasaklar/PDMORL-Preference-Driven-Multi-Objective-Reinforcement-Learning-Algorithm/README.md

 #### Computational Resource

-We run all our experiments on a local server including Intel Xeon Gold 6242R @4.1GHz and 385 GB memory.
+We run all our experiments on a local server, including Intel Xeon Gold 6242R @4.1GHz and 385 GB memory.
 We do not use any GPU in our implementation.

 ## Citation